bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Checkpoint Group
 """""""""""""""""""""

 **CheckpointGroup** is the special entity which allows a developer to do atomic checkpoint for a group of producers and consumers.

-CheckpointGroup is the core component for exactly-once data exchange.
+Several producers and consumers can be bunched up into a group, which can do a checkpoint atomically.
+This means  all producers and consumers in that group fix the current state.
+This is the key component of exactly-once data processing in SJ-Platform.

 Output streams
 ~~~~~~~~~~~~~~~~~~~~~~